smucclaw/eu-ai-act/act.md

 3. Where a market surveillance authority has been informed by the prospective provider, the provider or any third party of a serious incident or has other grounds for considering that the conditions set out in Articles 54a and 54b are not met, it may take any of the following decisions on its territory, as appropriate:

-\(a\) suspend or terminate the testing in real world conditions;
+    a.  suspend or terminate the testing in real world conditions;

-\(b\) require the provider or prospective provider and user(s) to modify any aspect of the testing in real world conditions.
+    b.  require the provider or prospective provider and user(s) to modify any aspect of the testing in real world conditions.

 4. Where a market surveillance authority has taken a decision referred to in paragraph 3 of this Article or has issued an objection within the meaning of Article 54a(4)(b), the decision or the objection shall indicate the grounds thereof and the modalities and conditions for the provider or prospective provider to challenge the decision or objection.